Białystok: Demographics

-Governance
+Politics

 City government

 Białystok, like other major cities in Poland, is a city county (Miasto na prawach powiatu).
 The Legislative power in the city is vested in the unicameral Białystok City Council (Rada Miasta), which has 28 members.
 Council members are elected directly every four years, one of whom is the mayor, or President of Białystok (prezydent).
 Like most legislative bodies, the City Council divides itself into committees which have the oversight of various functions of the city government.
 Bills passed by a simple majority are sent to the mayor, who may sign them into law.
 If the mayor vetoes a bill, the Council has 30 days to override the veto by a two-thirds majority vote.
 The current President of Białystok, elected for his first term in 2006, is Tadeusz Truskolaski won the elections as the Civic Platform's candidate, however, he has no official connection with the party.
 In the first round of the elections he received 49% of the votes (42,889 votes altogether).
 In the later runoff he defeated his rival candidate Marek Kozlowski from Law and Justice (Prawo i Sprawiedliwość), receiving 67% of the votes cast (53,018 votes).

 For the 2010–2011 fiscal year the city received revenue (taxes levied + investments) of 1,409,565,525 zł, expended 1,676,459,102 zł leaving a budget deficit of 266,893,577 zł.
 The deficit was covered by short-term borrowing of 166,893,577 zł and the issuance of 100 million zł in municipal bonds.